Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

-The structure of missing values in the final dataset is summarized in Figure \ref{fig:missing} using an UpSet \citep{Lex2014} representation.
+The structure of missing values in the final dataset is summarized in Figure~\ref{fig:missing} using an UpSet \citep{Lex2014} representation.
 The plot reveals that missingness is not uniformly distributed across features, but instead exhibits clear patterns.
 Orbital eccentricity accounts for the largest share of missing values, frequently occurring as the sole missing parameter in otherwise complete records.
 In contrast, stellar luminosity, stellar radius, incident stellar flux, and planetary mass, radius, and density show comparatively low missingness.
-These structured missingness patterns indicate that absent values are primarily driven by observational and derivational limitations rather than random omission, motivating a targeted treatment of missing data in subsequent preprocessing steps (Section \ref{subsec:preprocessing}).
+These structured missingness patterns indicate that absent values are primarily driven by observational and derivational limitations rather than random omission.
+Missing values are addressed through a dedicated preprocessing procedure described in Section~\ref{subsec:preprocessing}, where the impact of imputation and associated assumptions is discussed in detail.